-Can we just go ahead and admit that most “stuffed” recipes might as well state: “this is going to be time-consuming”?
-Because, honestly…from dumplings to ravioli to, well…cabbage rolls, stuffing things takes a bit of time and effort.
+Most “stuffed” recipes can, admittedly, be a bit time-consuming.
+From dumplings to ravioli to…well…cabbage rolls, stuffing things takes a bit of extra time and effort.
 This recipe is no exception.
 BUT, like it and so many other stuffed recipes, it is well, well, worth it.
-Behold….stuffed cabbage rolls.
+Behold….classic stuffed cabbage rolls.

 My paternal grandma used to make stuffed cabbage rolls and it’s taken me quite a while to nail down the same amazing rolls.
 The secret to these is the tomato sauce, which is made with brown sugar and white vinegar, which gives them a sweet and sour appeal.
 I’ve seen them called German-style, although there’s a whole other German-style cabbage roll made with brown gravy.
 Whatever their origin, I’m just glad that I finally figured these out.
 I like to make them in a big batch, which can easily be reheated or frozen, depending on your preference.